Disability Plates & Placards

 - The person with the disability may self-certify the conditions listed under disability code 6, by appearing in person with proper identification.
 In this situation, only the disabled person’s name and this disability code must be recorded.
 If, however, a doctor certified the loss of a limb, the doctor must complete all of Section C.

-- Report the lost/stolen placard or plate to the local law enforcement agency.
+- Report the lost/stolen placard or plate to the local law enforcement agency

-- Obtain the police report number from the local law enforcement agency.
+- Obtain the police report number from the local law enforcement agency

-Yes, all States must recognize removable disability placards, temporary disability placards and special license plates which have been issued by authorities of other states for the purpose of identifying vehicle(s) permitted to utilize parking spaces reserved for persons with disabilities.
-Although States must recognize disability placards, temporary disability placards and special license plates to utilize parking spaces reserved for persons with disabilities, you may not be entitled to free-metered parking.
+All states must recognize removable disability placards, temporary disability placards and special license plates which have been issued by authorities of other states for the purpose of identifying vehicle(s) permitted to utilize parking spaces reserved for persons with disabilities.

 You may use your disability placard whenever you rent a car in order to park in a disability parking space.
 The individual with the disability must be in the vehicle when it is parked in the accessible parking space and they must have their disability certification card to present to any law enforcement officer upon request.